 The goal of the Fair Housing Office is to enable all citizens, and prospective citizens of the City of Sandusky, to acquire and maintain equal housing accommodations.
 Individuals might otherwise be discouraged or prohibited from equal housing opportunities based on race, color, religion, sex, disability, familial status or national origin.
 The Fair Housing Office strives to prevent, discourage and deal with unfair housing practices stemming from prejudices that result from a prospective homeowner or tenant because they are a member of one of the aforementioned groups.

-- Eviction packets are available in the Office of Code Enforcement & Rental Registration, 222 Meigs Street for a cost of $2.00.
+- Eviction packets are available in the Office of Code Enforcement & Rental Registration, 240 Columbus Avenue for a cost of $2.00.

 - Eviction hearings fall under the jurisdiction of the Sandusky Municipal Court located at 222 Meigs Street.

 What is Fair Housing?